Authentication in Nuxt app Part 3

 ))

-Add the scope field in your user model.
+field to your user model.

 // api/models/user.js